Dwyer Stakes

 In 1908 Fair Play was the first of three generations to win the Dwyer.
 His son, Man o' War, won it in 1920; and Man o' War's sons American Flag and Crusader won it in 1925 and 1926, respectively.
 The 1920 Dwyer turned into a match race when the owner of John P. Grier was the only one willing to run their horse against Man o' War.
 However, confronting John P. Grier proved to be one of his hardest races.
 The two horses raced head-to-head for most of the distance until John P. Grier put his nose in front at the eighth pole, but Man o' War came back to win by more than a length.

 This race was downgraded to a Grade III for its 2014 running.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status and NYRA moved the event to the fall Aqueduct meeting.